What do network switches do?

-Network switches are hardware devices which provide OSI layer 2 connectivity between devices.
-They are used to build networks networks – as opposed to routers which are used to connect networks.
+Network switches are hardware devices which provide OSI layer two connectivity between devices.
+They are used to build networks – as opposed to routers which connect networks.
 Here we will focus on Ethernet switching although other types of switch exist – such as ATM and Frame Relay.

-In terms of TCP/IP, basic switches don’t understand IP at all.
+In terms of TCP/IP, basic switches don't understand IP at all.
 The identities that switches use for communication are device MAC addresses.
-In a small network, a switch might just connect to user devices and servers but in a large network, they will also connect to other switches to create large networks maybe across multiple floors in a building.
-In order to connect all of these devices, switches can have a lot of interfaces, also known as switchports (ports), of different speeds such as Fast Ethernet and Gigabit Ethernet.
+In a small network, a switch might just connect to user devices and servers, but in a more extensive network, they will also connect to other switches.
+Switches can have a lot of interfaces, also known as switchports (ports) to allow the connection of many devices.
+Ports may have different speeds such as Fast Ethernet and Gigabit Ethernet.
 Switches sometimes have a modular design allowing you to add more ports as needed without having to buy a whole new switch.

 Switches have three purposes in life: